POETSII/dpd-baremetal/README.md

 ## implmentation details

-Currently this application is mainly built around POLite -- although the ultimate goal is to modify POLite to create a more application specific code base.
+C urrently this application is mainly built around POLite -- although the ultimate goal is to modify POLite to create a more application specific code base.
 The current implementation also makes use of the latest Tinsel idle-detection features to make globally synchronus transition changes between the update, migration, and emit phases of the computation.
 The plan is ultimately to play with the synchronisation and see how it effect performance.